Reviews You Can Rely On

 Why Trust GearLab

 Our main testers for this review include a collection of devoted runners with expertise in the sport, and most have spent years running and testing footwear for the GearLab team.
 Ally Arcuri is an avid runner and exercise specialist with a Cal State Fullerton kinesiology degree that helps her evaluate women's trail and road shoes from a biomechanical perspective.
 Nathaniel Bailey is the lead tester for our men's road shoe review.
 He competed in track and cross country from middle school through college and now continues to race on the roads and coach high school and recreational runners.
 Matthew Richardson is our current men's trail shoe expert, exploring as many trails in SW Colorado as he can.
-Specializing in computer mapping, he also tests GPS watches, a perfect companion to creating and exploring new trail runs as he tests shoes.
+Specializing in computer mapping, he also does the testing for our best GPS watch review, which helps create and explore new trail runs as he tests shoes.
+World-class runner Carrie Vickers has an impressive resume of Olympic trial rankings, World Championship qualifications, and for a time held the record in the 2000 meter steeplechase.
+She is now a professional running biomechanics consultant who has helped to inform our testing plans and adds advice to those trying to find the right shoes for their bodies and goals in a sea of shoes.

 Not only do we put each shoe through rugged field testing, but we...